Date/time

 Selected participants

-The project aims to promote intercultural dialogue, international relations and human rights; civic engagement, active citizenship and democratic values; enhanced cooperation among NGOs from post-soviet and partner countries (Asia and Europe) as well as strengthened mechanisms of contact and coordination among NGOs and stakeholders; peer learning activities, non-formal education, out of school experiences and learning by doing methods; opening to state of the art ICT tools to preserve memories.
+The project aimed to promote intercultural dialogue, international relations and human rights; civic engagement, active citizenship and democratic values; enhanced cooperation among NGOs from post-soviet and partner countries (Asia and Europe) as well as strengthened mechanisms of contact and coordination among NGOs and stakeholders; peered learning activities, non-formal education, out of school experiences and learning by doing methods; opening to state of the art ICT tools to preserve memories.

 28 years have passed since the breakdown of the Soviet Union which means post-soviet countries became “adults”, furthermore, a new generation grew up outside of the socialist era.
 Some of the Eastern bloc countries joined the European Union in 2004 and Eastern European and Caucasian countries show rapid development as well.
 Despite of the improving economy and rising living conditions many young people are exposed to the risk of radicalisation or just turn away from active political participation.